Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 sick grey cat

 Colds are no fun for anyone, and it can be surprising to realize that your cat can catch them too.
-Feline upper respiratory infections are similar to the human common cold, with many of the same symptoms.
+Feline upper respiratory infections are similar to the human common cold, with many of the same signs.
 While sometimes the infections are only a passing nuisance, there are occasions when your cat’s cold can be more serious.

 When your cat starts sneezing and suffering from a runny nose, it can be easy to panic about what’s wrong with them.
 We put together this guide to help you learn more about cat colds and to know when you need to visit a veterinarian.